section-engineering-education/engineering-education/content/articles/angular12-material-table/index.md

 ### Introduction
-In this tutorial, I'll show you how to create Angular material tables and populate this table with some data.
-We'll then proceed and apply several functionalities to this table such as paging, filtering, and sorting.
+In this tutorial, I'll show you how to create and populate an Angular material table with some data.

 ### Table of contents
 - [Prerequisites](#prerequisites)
 - [ObjectivesAngular 12 Material Table With Pagination, Filtering, Sorting](#objectivesangular-12-material-table-with-pagination-filtering-sorting)
 - [Getting started with Angular Material](#getting-started-with-angular-material)